lanukim/lanukim.github.io/index.md

 **Lanu Kim**, Christopher Adolph, Jevin West, and Katherine Stovel.
 “Identifying Marginals Bias on Measures of Inequality.” [working paper]

 ### Gender inequality in academia

+As a postdoctoral fellow at Stanford, I have been involved in projects that study the role of gender in the process of knowledge creation.
+I began a project to investigate whether gendered research interests contribute to women’s underrepresentation in the professoriate.
+Through analyzing nearly 1 million PhDs who received a degree in U.S. institutions, this research has employed natural language processing techniques and advanced statistical methods to locate potential systematic bias toward particular research ideas.
+I have found that scientific knowledge associated with women (e.g., schooling or infants) is devalued in academia.

 **Lanu Kim**, Daniel Smith, Bas Hofstra, and Daniel McFarland.
 “Gendered Knowledge and Its Impact on Career Outcomes.” [under review after R&R]

 **Lanu Kim**, Bas Hofstra, and Sebastian Galvez.
 “Differential Return on Performance Persists the Gender Pay Gap among Faculty in the Public University System.” [draft ready]